On this page

 For researchers interested in a specific unit, the guide is particularly helpful since it brings together information about the unit as well as access to the most relevant files that have been identified and listed.
 Please note that more information on particular units may be also found in records of higher formations (e.g. corps, divisions, or brigades) and general subject files, for example, HQ 683 – 1 – 12 in Record Group 24.
 Another source to consider is the publication

 The Canadian Military Experience 1867–1967: A Bibliography by O.A.
 Cooke (Ottawa, 1979, second edition, 1984).

 Why are the records written only in English?

-Although a number of Canadian Expeditionary Force units, most famously the 22nd Battalion, were composed of French-speaking officers and men, they operated within a Canadian and Imperial military hierarchy whose working language was English.
+Although a number of CEF units, most famously the 22nd Battalion, were composed of French-speaking officers and men, they operated within a Canadian and Imperial military hierarchy whose working language was English.

 Organization of the guide

 The guide has a section for each military branch (or corps), such as artillery, infantry, or medical.
 Each corps is further sub-divided by unit, for example, the Royal Canadian Horse Artillery Brigade can be found in the artillery section, along with all the other artillery units.